fuel-infra/puppet-manifests/REVIEW.rst

      $firewall_enable

+#) Class and definition declarations must be covered with puppet docstrings
 #) You must declare resources with ``ensure_*`` functions if duplicate declaration error is expected, except the cases when you need to fail with duplicate declaration.
 #) If declarations must be with brackets.